 FSPCA – Food Safety Preventative Controls Alliance

 FSPCA was established in 2011 as part of a grant from the FDA when the FSMA was signed.
-FSPCA Supports food safety production by conducting trainings, develop core curriculums and supporting outreach programs and technical assistance networks to help the food industry comply with preventative controls measures.
-Created the FDA recognized “standard curriculum” for Preventive Controls for Human Food” as well as training courses designed to cover the 7 rules issued under FSMA.
+FSPCA Supports food safety production by conducting training, develop core curriculums, and supporting outreach programs and technical assistance networks to help the food industry comply with preventative controls measures.
+Created the FDA-recognized “standard curriculum” for Preventive Controls for Human Food” as well as training courses designed to cover the 7 rules issued under FSMA.

 PSA – Produce Safety Alliance

 The Produce Safety Alliance is a collaborative effort between the FDA, USDA, and Cornell University in preparing fresh produce growers to meet regulatory requirements issued by the FSMA Produce Safety Rule.

 The Sprout Safety Alliance was created in 2012 by the FDA in conjunction with the Illinois Institute of Technology’s Institute for Food Safety and Health.
 The SSA developed a core curriculum and training to improve the industry's understanding and implementation of best practices to improve sprout safety among the sprout production community.

 Environmental Monitoring Program